 This is the most crucial function of a Magento POS since it’s the bridge between your online and offline store; there must not be any mistake cross-platform.

-Yet don’t you worry much about data loss due to broken Internet connection.
-Most of Magento POS systems right now (including ConnectPOS) support both Online and Offline mode.
+Yet don’t worry much about data loss due to a broken Internet connection.
+Most of Magento POS systems right now (including ConnectPOS) support both Online and Offline modes.
 So when there’s no Internet, the data is still saved in-app and uploaded online when you’re back online.

-This information will be the resources for various in-depth reports about your store performance, by that you can closely follow and make in-time adjustments in inventory, payments or staff member shifts.
+This information will be the resource for various in-depth reports about your store performance, so you can closely follow and make in-time adjustments in inventory, payments or staff member shifts.